Tzah-Hagai/Tzah-Hagai/README.md

 ### :raising_hand_man: About Me :

-- :computer: Graduate of B.Sc. in Computer Science, looking for Full Stack Developer position.
+- 🎓 Graduate of B.Sc. in Computer Science, looking for Full Stack Developer position.

 - :seedling: Self-motivated learner with an insatiable desire to grow and excel.